Lemony Snicket Dons A Trenchcoat

 "They're both confined by their circumstances," he says, "and they're both making their own moral path through a world that is sinister and secretive. ...
 I think it's what draws them together, and also what makes them fight. ...
 You could have a detective and a mysterious young girl who are birds of a feather and who can't stand one another, and who are unapologetic about making their way in a world that seems to have no place for them."

 While the genres and storylines may vary, the common denominator among the Snicket books, says Handler, is a "proud Snicket tradition of a reassurance that dark things are, in fact, there. ...
 That a terrible thing can happen at any moment, and it is up to you to persevere through it."
-This is true, as well, he says, of his new picture book and collaboration with illustrator Jon Klassen for younger readers, The Dark.
+This is true, as well, he says, of his new picture book and collaboration with illustrator Jon Klassen for younger readers, The Dark, which came out last week.

 Interview Highlights